 8. Select the Out of Office template and click Open:

 9. The rule conditions and actions are listed, click Next >.

 11. Outlook displays the completed mail rule.
-In the Step 1: Specify a name for this rule field, type a name for the auto-reply rule, and then click Finish:
+In the Step 1: Specify a name for this rule field, type a name for the auto-reply rule (e.g., Out of Office), and then click Finish:

-Note: The reply using a specific template rule in the Rules Wizard sends your automated reply only once to each sender during a single session.
-A session is each time you start Outlook until you exit the application.
-This rule prevents Outlook from sending repetitive replies to a single sender from whom you receive multiple messages.
-During a session, Outlook keeps track of the list of users to whom it has responded.
-If you exit and then restart Outlook, however, this is considered a new session and the list of the senders who have received automated replies is reset.
+Note: The reply using a specific template rule in the Rules Wizard sends your automated response to each sender only once during the session.
+A new session starts each time you launch Microsoft Outlook and lasts until you exit the application.
+This rule prevents Outlook from sending repetitive out of office replies to an individual sender from whom you receive multiple messages.
+During each session, Outlook keeps the tracklist users to whom it responded.
+If you exit and then start Outlook, this is considered a new session, and the list of the senders who have received automated replies resets.